warunatrivet/uwazi_test/Applying-properties.md

 ![Enter date](http://www.uwazi.io/wp-content/uploads/2017/04/date-property.png)

-## How to add a property that uses a predefined list

 ## How to embed a YouTube video
 1. Add a _Rich text_ property to your template.
 You may want to title this property _video_.
 2. In your document or entity, click on _edit_.